-(b) Also refer note 36.

-2. (a) Advance from customers are contract liabilities and include amounts received under supply agreements.
-The advance payment plus interest/ discount will be settled by supplying respective commodity over a period up to twelve months under an agreed delivery schedule as per the terms of the respective agreements.
+- 1. Also refer note 36. - 2.
+Advance from customers are contract liabilities and include amounts received under supply agreements.
+The advance payment plus interest thereon will be settled by supplying respective commodity over a period up to twelve months under an agreed delivery schedule as per the terms of the respective agreements.
 As these are contracts that the Company expects, and has the ability, to fulfil through delivery of a non-financial item, these are recognised as advance from customers and will be released to the income statement as respective commodity is delivered under the agreements.
-The portion of the advance that is expected to be settled within the next 12 months has been classified as a current liability. (b) Also refer note 49.